-Bright and early on May 17, we decked the halls of the Grid Auckland in orange and had our first in-person event of 2022 as part of Techweek NZ: a panel discussion with customer experience leaders Sarah Gunn from TheMarket, Mandy Tomlinson from Laybuy, and Richard Fuli from GoSee, facilitated by Ambit’s CEO, Tim Warren.
+Bright and early on May 17, we decked the halls of the Grid Auckland in orange and had our first in-person event of 2022 as part of Techweek NZ: a panel discussion with customer experience leaders Sarah Gunn from TheMarket, Mandy Tomlinson (formerly of Laybuy,) and Richard Fuli from GoSee, facilitated by Ambit’s CEO, Tim Warren.

 Each of them shared their thoughts and experiences on digital employees and how they contribute and make a difference to their customer experience and their overall business.

 Here are a few key takeaways from the event.

 As a digital-first business, TheMarket strives to proactively reach customers and take control of the conversation.
 This approach helps delight customers and manage the volume of enquiries.

 From the early days of the Covid-19 pandemic, TheMarket made a point to be the first to reach out to their customers.
 As it turns out, this meant a lot to customers who were thrilled that they actually knew what was going on, and felt like TheMarket was in control of the situation which at the time, was very unpredictable and unknown.

 So, how does TheMarket manage to deliver on their vision of never missing a customer interaction?